Unmoved, The Holdout

 It is also true Alexander Payne’s movies have always been hit or miss for me.

-I loved ELECTION, his scorching black comedy about High School politics with Reese Witherspoon and Matthew Broderick.
-Payne’s snide misanthropy worked worked perfectly for that satire – it was almost exhilarating.
+I loved ELECTION, his savage black comedy about High School politics with Reese Witherspoon and Matthew Broderick.
+Payne’s snide misanthropy worked perfectly for that satire – it was almost exhilarating.

 I didn’t share the widespread love, though, for SIDEWAYS, his first film with Paul Giammatti, which I felt was too cynical and pointlessly cruel to its protagonist.
 There is a fine line between giving us quirky flawed “losers” and showing actual contempt for them.